 This last aspect is really important.
 When approaching someone who is a prescription medication addict, they very often deny their problem for two reasons.
-First, they believe that they couldn’t be an addict because their drugs were at least initially prescribed for them by a doctor.
-Second, they always argue that they need the drugs for their pain.
+First, they believe that they couldn’t be a person with substance use disorder because their drugs were at least initially prescribed for them by a doctor.
+Second, they always argue that they need drugs for their pain.
 This may once have been true and may or may not be true any longer.
 In either case, the difficulty is helping the addict see the opioids as a drug, not a medicine.

 Is There A Certain Demographic That Is In Danger?

 Unfortunately no. If there was a specific group more in danger than others, we could educate that one group about their risks.
 But we’re seeing a phenomenal increase in opioid addiction across the board.
 In teens and young adults, we’re seeing people who once might have been drug “dabblers” – kids who liked to party but would outgrow their drug use – become hardcore addicts, even with no family history of addiction.
 We’re also seeing an increase in addiction levels among the elderly.
 Johns Hopkins Medicine Health Alerts states, “A study in Annals of Epidemiology projected that the number of people age 50 and older abusing prescription drugs could increase 190% over the next two decades from 911,000 in 2001 to almost 2.7 million by 2020.”
 Prescription pain medication is readily available and highly addictive.
 We’re seeing astronomical increases in addiction rates to these drugs.